pantheon-systems/documentation/source/content/guides/composer-convert.md

 ---
-title: Convert a Standard Drupal 8 Site to a Composer Managed Site
+title: Upgrade a Drupal 8 Site to a Composer-Managed Drupal 9 Site
 description: Upgrade a Drupal 8 site to integrated Composer and Drupal 9.
 type: guide
 permalink: docs/guides/:basename